 The university is committed to providing on-going education and support programs aimed at the eradication of sexual misconduct and relationship violence.

-The university has implemented primary and on-going prevention and awareness programs for students and employees focused on sexual misconduct, relationship violence, risk reduction and bystander prevention (e.g., safe and positive options that may be carried out to prevent harm or intervene when there is a risk of sexual misconduct or relationship violence), and promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality.
+The university has implemented primary and on-going prevention and awareness programs for students and employees focused on sexual misconduct, relationship violence, risk reduction and bystander prevention (e.g., safe, and positive options that may be carried out to prevent harm or intervene when there is a risk of sexual misconduct or relationship violence), and promotion of positive and healthy behaviors that foster healthy, mutually respectful relationships and sexuality.

 These programs include, but are not limited to:

-- Haven, an interactive population-level approach to educate students and employees on issues associated with sexual assault and relationship violence, providing key definitions and statistics, reflective and personalized content, and bystander skill and confidence-building strategies. - "Speak About It", a performance-based program about consent, boundaries, and healthy relationships, is presented at orientation to incoming students. - "Bringing in the Bystander", a prosocial bystander prevention program, is offered to students and employees to provide them with the knowledge and skills to enable them to intervene safely as bystanders. - The BSU Police also offer Rape Aggression and Defense training twice a year for students and employees.
-In 2019 the BSU Police hosted a total of 56 separate programs and over 2,530 community members participated in various safety programs
+- Haven, an interactive population-level approach to educate students and employees on issues associated with sexual assault and relationship violence, providing key definitions and statistics, reflective and personalized content, and bystander skill and confidence-building strategies. - "Speak About It", a performance-based program about consent, boundaries, and healthy relationships, is presented at orientation to incoming students. - "Bringing in the Bystander", a prosocial bystander prevention program, is offered to students and employees to provide them with the knowledge and skills to enable them to intervene safely as bystanders.

+• The BSU Police also offer Rape Aggression Defense (RAD) training several times per year for students and employees.